bbanho/202_ARVDEC/README.md

 # 102_ARVDEC
-Decision tree using non-linear chained lists
+Decision tree using non-linear chained lists from Backes' literature